JonasAlaif/sigrok-infineon-swi/README.md

 Inside PulseView click the add protocol decoder button (rightmost) and select `SWI`.
 This will add a new channel `SWI`, below `DIN 0 (SWI)` and `DIN 4 (UART)`.

 The captured `DIN 0 (SWI)` channel should now be decoded here.
 Zoom in with scroll to view at different levels.
 If you need to change the channel being decoded, click on `SWI` and select a different `SWI channel`.

+> Note; the captured trace has been included in this repo to save you having to convert it to a sigrok format.
+If you do not wish for this to be publicly available please let me know.